MrDDream/ShortcutWall/README.md

     This command builds the Docker image and starts the application in a container.
 The application will be accessible at `http://localhost:3050` (or the configured `PORT`).

-4. Alternatively, install dependencies and run the application in development mode without Docker:
+    *Alternatively, install dependencies and run the application in development mode without Docker:*

     ```bash
     npm install
     npm run dev
     ```

-    The public interface is available at `http://localhost:3050` by default.

 ## Usage